 I love to create, I always have since I was a child.
 When I was quite small, my artist father used to work late night hours for his "day job" so I saw him very little during the week.
 To let me know he was thinking of me, he would tape fantastical drawings onto the wall above my headboard.
 I would wake up to his drawings of clouds, animals and people flying in the sky.
 These drawings would bring me great joy as well as sparked my imagination.

 I learned at an early age that I could make up my own world with art.
 I have always been inspired by beauty such as flowers, rainbows, butterflies and insects.
-I have always loved depicting the figure through portraiture and narrative painting.
+I have always loved depicting the figure through portraiture and narrative but also enjoy the simple pleasures of still life and landscape.
 Color is an important element in my work and I am always looking for new ways to add magic to a picture through pleasing color palettes, expressive brushwork and the buildup of nuanced layering of paint.
-My work is multifaceted & eclectic as I aim to create bridges between the evolving technical narrative and my intuition.
-I am especially interested in investigating the concept of courage as we journey through life as humans searching for self-actualization and meaning as well as exploring notions of divergence, hybridity, the cycles of life.

-I continually find inspiration by trying to look at the world through the lens of a child, especially in this season of life as a mother of young girls.
+I continually find inspiration by looking at the world through the lens of a child, especially in this season of life as a mother of young girls.
 I am in awe of my children's ability to live in the moment and how they find joy in small things.
 They can see the world as this dreamy realm with limitless possibilities laid out just for them.
-I want to infuse their essence into my paintings and I always keep them in mind when I am making my work.
-All of this pairs well with my longstanding fascination with childhood, a time period that holds so many keys to unlocking self discovery and universal truths.
+I always keep them in mind when I am making my work, especially when it comes to asking myself "should I paint this?"
+If I want to, then heck yeah!
+Who said I can't?